15 Best Delt Exercises for Complete Shoulder Development

 The clean and press is a compound exercise that targets multiple muscle groups, including the deltoids, upper back, legs, and core.

-It is a combination of two movements – the clean and the press – and is often used in weightlifting and powerlifting competitions.
+It combines two movements – the clean and the press – and is often used in weightlifting and powerlifting competitions.

 The clean and press is an advanced delt exercise that requires proper technique and strength.